oracle/weblogic-image-tool/documentation/1.10/content/developer/source.md

 - `cache` - Tests that build and manipulate the Image Tool cache.
 - `gate`  - A basic set of integration tests that are used to validate merge requests, including building several Docker image (~20 minutes).
-- `nightly` - The full set of integration tests building various Docker images including JRF and WLS installations (~2 hours).
+- `nightly` - The full set of integration tests building various container images including JRF and WLS installations (~2 hours).

 **Note:** In order to run an integration test that builds an image like `createWlsImg`, you must run the `cache`